 3. Ability To Influence Others, Without Dominating

-A good Chairman is responsible for ensuring that all Board members are using their own unique skills for the good of the organisation.
-They must ensure all Board members contribute to discussions and the decision-making process and they must allow each Board member to express their views, even if they conflict with the Chairman’s view.
+A good Chairperson is responsible for ensuring that all Board members are using their own unique skills for the good of the organisation.
+They must ensure all Board members contribute to discussions and the decision-making process and they must allow each Board member to express their views, even if they conflict with the Chairperson’s view.
 Developing effective communication with Board members is key.
-An exceptional Chairman is careful not to allow their own personalities to dominate.
+An exceptional Chairperson is careful not to allow their own personalities to dominate.
 They are willing to be challenged on their own views and enjoy open debate.

 4. Strong Personality

 The role of the Chairperson is a difficult job.
 They have ultimate responsibility for Board performance.
 A good Chairperson gives strength and support to others while being resilient themselves.
 This requires a strong personality.
 Even the most experienced and effective Boards can face challenging times and the ability of the Chair to deal with these situations and to bounce back is essential to a Company recovering and moving on.